-Constellation of Art, Culture and History in the Dolomites
+Constellation of Art, Culture and Heritage in the Dolomites

 At a time when contemporary art was increasingly confined to sterile exhibition spaces, detached from everyday life, a small group of cultural promoters embarked on an alternative path—one that sought to reintegrate artistic practice within a living, identity-rich territorial fabric.
 It was from this vision that SMACH took shape among the peaks of the Dolomites: a project both discreet and ambitious, far from urban centers, overcrowded museums, and established cultural institutions.